 Action Items in support of literacy and hope that you can take right now:

 1.)
-Search for two different resources to translate the word “Justice” into Turkish.
+Search and share two different resources to translate the word “Justice” into Turkish.